jeju5/management/cs/aws/aws_developer.md

 * Locking
   * Optimistic Locking
-    * lock item with version number
+    * "Be optimistic" that client/db is the same -> lock item with version number only
     * client side item for update/delete is the same as dynamo db side. (protects overwrites)
   * Pessimistic Locking
-    * lock item until you finish it
+    * "Be pessimistic" that client/db is the same -> lock the entire item until you finish it
     * causes performance issue
     * suitable for transactional db
   * Overly Optimistic Locking